 A much smaller group of people might experience fever, nausea (feeling sick) and painful arms, hands, legs or feet.
 More rarely still, some people develop an itchy red rash.
 Very rarely, there may be breathing problems.
 One person in a million may have a severe allergic reaction.

 These problems are not nice but they are treatable by yourself using painkillers or by healthcare staff.
 They don’t last long and people make a full recovery.
 The staff who give the vaccines are trained to spot and deal with any allergic reactions.

 The small risk of having a side-effect must be balanced against the risk of developing a disease caused by HPV like cancer.

 Some parents believe that the HPV vaccination has caused their children to suffer from serious long-term health problems.
 But there is no good scientific evidence for these claims.
-Remember that most 12/13 year-old girls in the UK are vaccinated each year.
-It is a very common procedure and for almost all of the girls it is quick, painless and soon forgotten.
+Remember that most 12/13 year-old girls in the UK have been vaccinated each year since 2008.
+It is a very common procedure and for almost all of the girls it hasd been quick, painless and soon forgotten.

-Because of the cost, you will probably need to ask your parents or guardians to take you to a clinic for the vaccination.
+Because of the cost (about £150 per jab), you will probably need to ask your parents or guardians to take you to a clinic for the vaccination.
 Even if you have the money to pay for the vaccination yourself, it is unlikely that a private clinic would be willing to vaccinate someone under 16 without the agreement of their parents or guardians.